linked-swissbib/reshaperdf/doc/Commands.md

 ##<a name="introduction"></a>Introduction
-Working with RDF mass data is often a prone job.
-Triplestores that can handle mass data (let's say 200 Mio. statements) are rare, additionally typical operations like import and SPARQL queries are time consuming.
-A common solution is to split available data corpusses into smaller handier parts and process the parts individually.
+Processing RDF mass data can be a prone job.
+Common triplestores offer certain functionality for querying and manipulating RDF data but only few can handle mass data (let's say more than 200 Mio. statements) at the same time.
+Typical operations like data import and SPARQL queries tend to be time consuming and inconvenient to be used in comprehensive reshaping operations.

+So, when working with simple structured graph data, a solution can be to refrain from using a triplestore and to work with dump files instead.
-In this context recurring tasks are extracting entities of a certain class from a large dataset, or subdivide a dataset into blocks of a certain property.
-Unfortunately organizing ones RDF mass data cannot be done easily with available out-of-the-box tools.
-Also using a triplestore is often not suitable since SPARQL queries operate on graphs rather than packages of RDF statements.
+Recurring tasks are *extracting entities* of a certain class from a large dataset, or *subdivide* a dataset into blocks according to a certain property (Blocking), *filtering* the data, *removing* resources and single statements, *renaming* properties and similar reshaping operations.

+Unfortunately organizing ones RDF mass data in the desired manner cannot be done easily with available out-of-the-box tools.

-This tool was developed to enable users of large RDF datasets to efficiently organize their data without having to rely on triplestores but on dump files on the local HDD.
+The tool at hand was developed to enable users of large RDF datasets to efficiently organize and reshape their data without the need of a triplestore.

 ##<a name="sortedntriples"></a>Sorted N-Triples